ParasJmail/React/3Adding_interactivity/Responding_To_Events/updatingarraysinstate/README.md

         Sometimes, you may want to insert an item at a particular position that’s neither at the beginning nor at the end.
 To do this, you can use the ... array spread syntax together with the slice() method.
 The slice() method lets you cut a “slice” of the array.
 To insert an item, you will create an array that spreads the slice before the insertion point, then the new item, and then the rest of the original array.

         In this example, the Insert button always inserts at the index 1: Insert.js

+    Making other changes to an array

+        There are some things you can’t do with the spread syntax and non-mutating methods like map() and filter() alone.
+For example, you may want to reverse or sort an array.
+The JavaScript reverse() and sort() methods are mutating the original array, so you can’t use them directly.

+        However, you can copy the array first, and then make changes to it.

+        For example: Reverse.js

+        Here, you use the [...list] spread syntax to create a copy of the original array first.
+Now that you have a copy, you can use mutating methods like nextList.reverse() or nextList.sort(), or even assign individual items with nextList[0] = "something".

+        However, even if you copy an array, you can’t mutate existing items inside of it directly.
+This is because copying is shallow—the new array will contain the same items as the original one.
+So if you modify an object inside the copied array, you are mutating the existing state.
+For example, code like this is a problem.

+            const nextList = [...list];
+            nextList[0].seen = true; // Problem: mutates list[0]
+            setList(nextList);

+        Although nextList and list are two different arrays, nextList[0] and list[0] point to the same object.
+So by changing nextList[0].seen, you are also changing list[0].seen.
+This is a state mutation, which you should avoid!
+You can solve this issue in a similar way to updating nested JavaScript objects—by copying individual items you want to change instead of mutating them.
+Here’s how.